-The federal fiscal year 2020 allocations require DEQ to use at least 10 percent of the grant amount for projects that qualify under EPA's Green Project Reserve Guidance, to the extent that there are sufficient eligible projects.
-DEQ must allocate a minimum of \$1,795,200 to the green project reserve for federal fiscal year 2020.
+The federal fiscal year 2021 allocations require DEQ to use at least 10 percent of the grant amount for projects that qualify under EPA's Green Project Reserve Guidance, to the extent that there are sufficient eligible projects.
+DEQ must allocate a minimum of \$1,794,900 to the green project reserve for federal fiscal year 2021.

 Appendix 2 lists the projects any of the four green project reserve qualifications categories: Green Infrastructure - GI, Water Efficiency - WE, Energy Efficiency - EE and Environmentally Innovative Activity - EIA.
-Appendix 5 summarizes how DEQ expects to satisfy the federal fiscal year 2020 green project reserve requirement of \$1,795,200 by executing a loan agreement with Lone Pine Irrigation District (58710-19) in the amount of \$2,000,000 for water and energy efficiency.
-Appendix 5 only lists the minimum GPR amount to indicate the requirement is met.
-DEQ documents the project's green project reserve eligibility for each project and reports the GPR amount in the Clean Water Benefits Reporting database.
+The current priority list includes more than \$74 million in project costs that meet the green project reserve criteria.
+DEQ expects to satisfy the federal fiscal year 2021 green project reserve requirement of \$1,794,900 by executing a loan agreement with at least one of the seven loan applicants that have project costs that meet the green project reserve criteria.
+DEQ documents the green project reserve eligibility for each project and reports the GPR amount in the SRF Data System reporting database.

-Additional subsidization
+Principal Forgiveness (Additional subsidization)